SajalNeetable/leadiq-landing-page/LeadIQ/ClientApp/src/blogs/2019-01-02-how-to-make-friends-in-sales.md

 After a great deal of research, I realized friendships happens when you connect over something of similar interest.
 Then I remembered how my girlfriend and I created our first connection, over comedy.
 To be frank, I discussed my love for all things comedy and she discussed her love for Hasan Minhaj.

+The idea of finding common interests with strangers was initially tough, but then I came across the Big Bang Theory Friendship Algorithm.
+This very simplistic chart goes over the effortless way to bond with someone, such as a co-worker and gain their friendship.
+But unfortunately the algorithm does not address the challenges in developing virtual connections.

+To tackle this challenge, I tailored a few of the boxes, for example, I changed “Would you like to Share A Meal?” to “I see you have trouble listing your business, would you like help with that?” or “Do you enjoy a hot beverage?” to “What problems are you facing when listing your business?”

+Anything, I can do to get them to drive the discussion about their business problems was key.
+I also did a great deal of research about their business such as competitor intel, and became very persistent.
+This approach allowed me to build a bridge to their heart much faster, giving them a sense of comfort about knowing their “industry” and their problems made them feel more comfortable the solution being provided.

+This methodology was very useful for one of my clients.
+She was a beekeeper who sold honey to the locals in North Carolina, initially when I called her I went right into my usual approach of just pitching, she immediately hung up.
+The second time I called, before I can say anything she told me “I ain’t interested in none of your business or religion.
+Thank you!”
+I knew right away she just didn’t want to deal with another pestering salesman.
+It was at this moment I decided to truly implement this new ideology of mine to see if it would work.
+I decided to send her an email, instead to discuss the benefits of the honey on her farm.
+I wanted to showcase to her that I took an interest in her business.
+Then after she explained to me all the benefits, I followed-up with her on the process she took growing her own honey and asked if we can jump on the phone.
+She was more than happy to jump on the phone talk to me about her entire business, how she got into it and what her major issues were.
+After asking her and providing solutions for a few of her problems she began to trust my judgement and within 10 minutes of our phone call she bought the premium package from me.
+At this moment I knew, the more friends I make the more sales I will have.

+Once I implemented this new approach, I started to see a few changes.
+Not only was I converting more customers, but I also was developing great relationships with my clients.
+Any issues they had, they knew they could get hold of me.
+But more importantly, my cancellation rates (buyers remorse) reduced from 18% to 5%.
+It completely changed the way I not only pitched, but also this ideology helped with my everyday life.